North Carolina legislative session getting close to end

 “There is a genuine difference in philosophy” between the parties on reopening during COVID, said Rep. David Lewis, a Harnett County Republican and House Rules Committee chairman.
 That difference also could be seen on wearing face masks inside the Legislative Building.
 While most Democratic legislators did, most Republicans did not.

 Otherwise, the session was marked by unusual levels of consensus after years of strife under GOP rule.
-Many attributed the amity to the common struggles associated with the virus’ spread, which also meant the expanded use of video conference for committee work in both chambers and remote voting in the House.
+Many attributed the amity to the common struggles associated with the virus’s spread, which also meant the expanded use of videoconferencing for committee work in both chambers and remote voting in the House.

 Lawmakers started meeting in late April and unanimously agreed to legislation distributing $1.6 billion of the $3.5 billion in federal relief money earmarked for North Carolina, with some going to expanding virus testing, tracing, research and business aid.
 On Thursday, legislators neared finalizing distributing hundreds of millions more.